10maurycy10/gcode2rml/README.md

 This program converts standard G-code into the RML format used by Roland's CNC mills.
 This allows the mills to be used without the aging vendor provided software.

+> Note: The MDX-540 mill has 2 modes, "RML" and "NC".
+> Both modes accept RML programs, but use different units.
+> If the mill is in NC mode, pass the `nc` argment to generate correct toolpaths.

 The program only depends on the standard library, so compiling should be fairly straightforward.
 This command works for gcc: